Mike Hampton

 [edit] Biographical Information

-Hampton was injured four times in 2007-2008 while attempting a comeback.
-He pitched one inning in the Mexican Winter League in the winter of 2007-2008 before slipping on the mound and straining his hamstring, sidelining him the rest of the winter.
-In his second spring training appearance, he strained his right groin.
-He was still able to make the 2008 Atlanta Braves out of spring training.
-Before his April 3 start, which would have been his first MLB game in three years, he strained his left pectoral muscle.
-He was placed on the disabled list.
+After two years in Colorado, Hampton was traded to the Florida Marlins, who in turn sent him to the Atlanta Braves in a complicated series of deals that raised a lot of eyebrows because the Marlins' role was akin to a form of money laundering, while the Rockies agreed to pay a large chunk of the money owed on the last six years of his contract.
+In his first season for the Braves, 2003, he went 14-8 and brought his ERA down to a more respectable 3.84.
+He remained a mainstay in the Atlanta rotation until suffering an elbow injury late in the 2005 campaign.
+Following Tommy John Surgery, he missed both the 2006 and 2007 seasons.
+While attempting a comeback, he was injured four more times.
+He pitched one inning in the Mexican Pacific League in the winter of 2007-2008 before slipping on the mound and straining his hamstring, sidelining him the rest of the winter.
+In his second spring training appearance in 2008, he strained his right groin, but was still able to make the roster out of spring training.
+Before his April 3rd start, which would have been his first major league game in three years, he strained his left pectoral muscle and was placed on the disabled list.
 In July, he was on a rehab stint with the Mississippi Braves when he hurt his left groin.
+Later that month, he finally completed his comeback and returned to the bigs.
+Overall, in 13 starts for Atlanta that summer, he was 3-4 with a 4.85 ERA.

 [edit] Notable Achievements